Susquehanna University: Performing arts

 In addition to the student-run clubs and organizations that focused on music and dance, many ensembles are sponsored and count toward major or elective credit requirements.

 The University Choir, Chorale, and Chamber Singers are the three vocal performance groups open to all students by audition, and the instrumental offerings (many of which are also open to all students through an audition process) range from small ensembles to pep bands to the University Symphonic Band.

-The theatre department also holds performances throughout the year with four large and several small productions a year.

 Religious life

 There are eight religious life organizations at Susquehanna.
 In addition, students as well as the general public have the opportunity to attend Lutheran services held Sunday mornings on campus.

-Volunteering/service

-There are ten clubs and organizations that focus on volunteering or service.

-Student programs

-Susquehanna's on-campus, student-run night club is TRAX.
-The facility offers a stage for live bands, comedians and other performers as well as a dance floor, bar, pool tables, an outside patio, and a DJ booth.

-Susquehanna University also has Charlie's Coffeehouse, a student-run café on campus named after the institution's benefactor, Charles Degenstein.
-Students work as baristas, while the management team consists of five students who are responsible for the coffee shop's finances, marketing, programming, stocking, and managerial duties.
-This non-alcoholic venue offers a variety of programming every night of the week.
-Charlie's also works in partnership with the student activities committee to bring in outside entertainers and host movies before they are released to the general public.

-Greek life

-There are four NPC sororities: (Alpha Delta Pi, Kappa Delta, Sigma Kappa and Zeta Tau Alpha); five NIC fraternities: (Phi Mu Alpha Sinfonia, Tau Kappa Epsilon, Theta Chi, Pi Kappa Phi and Phi Mu Delta); and two NPHC organizations: (Sigma Gamma Rho and Phi Beta Sigma).